At Ocean Frontiers we take diver safety very seriously and ask that our divers do too.

 The above policies are general guidelines and can be changed, modified or altered at the discretion OF management for the safety and enjoyment of our customers and staff.

-Due to depth restrictions Junior Divers 12-14 are able to participate in the following dive trips:
+Due to depth restrictions Junior Divers 12-14 are only able to participate in the following dive trips:

 - 1-Tank Boat Dives